signmotion/unity-events/README.md

+## TODO
+Doesn't work correctly with Unity 2019.3.

+Any events are not send when a scene started.
+No log output.

+But all tests is green...

 # Unity Events 2.0 #
 A performant code focused strongly typed publisher/subscriber event system to decouple objects from talking directly to each other.
 Supports global event system and per GameObject event systems that send deferred events to be processed at a later tick (FixedUpdate, Update, or LateUpdate).
 Allows regular callback events and multithreaded jobs that trigger on events.